 None of the five specimens should have a full-specimen burn char measuring between 24.9 cm (11.5 in) and 25.9 cm (10.2 in).

 16 CFR Part 1616’s requirements regarding flammability warnings on hangtags and sizing labels are the same as those stated in Part 1615.

 Carpets and Rugs

-16 CFR Part 1630 and 1631 are two standards regulating the flammability properties of most of the carpets and rug products in the US.
+16 CFR Parts 1630 and 1631 are standards for the flammability of carpets and rugs.

 16 CFR Part 1630 – Standard for the Surface Flammability of Carpets and Rugs

 16 CFR Part 1630 is a standard that provides test methods for determining the surface flammability of large carpets and rugs that have one dimension that exceeds 1.83 m (6 ft) and a surface area that exceeds 2.23 sq m (24 sq. ft).

 “Carpet squares” with measurements less than what’s mentioned above are included if, when a set of such is assembled, the total size has one dimension greater than 6 ft and an area that exceeds 24 sq. ft.

 The standard requires eight 9 x 9-inch carpet specimens to each undergo a flame exposure test.
 These specimens pass the tests if the charred portion of the fabric does not come within 2.54 cm (1.0 in) of the edge of the hole of the frame used to secure the specimens.